 At National Career Education, in Citrus Heights, California, you can become a certified phlebotomy technician.
 Their programs also cover lab assistants and EKG technicians.
 Students are required to learn various lab techniques and safety procedures.
 They are focused on offering students a focused training program that offers hands-on opportunities and real support when needed most.

-While all externships at the Ultimate Medical Academy are unpaid, many times students will find employment with the medical facility they train in.
+While all externships at the Ultimate Medical Academy are unpaid, many times students will find employment with the medical facility where they’ve trained.
 It’s a great way to secure a job after graduation.

 If you don’t live near any of the training facilities listed above, you can search for accredited programs near you.
 Alternatively, you can look into online training programs.
 They are a great alternative to having to go to a physical location if it’s too far.